 Wide at the temples and hairline, gradually narrowing to a point at the chin, the (fairly rare) heart face shape benefits from a few optical illusions to make it appear better proportioned.

 “Avoid cuts that are very tight, as these will accentuate the narrowness of the chin and the width of the forehead,” says Stevens.
-“A mid-length swept look is the safest bet.”
-Mid-length and longer styles that are kept reasonably thin and light soften the heart shape’s strong forehead.
+“A medium-length swept look is the safest bet.”
+Mid-length and long hairstyles that are kept reasonably thin and light soften the heart shape’s strong forehead.

-Facial hair is also key in this case, adding some much-needed bulk to a narrow chin and jawline.
-Says Brady: “As with the diamond face shape, a beard helps a heart shape gain fullness in the lower, narrower half of the head.”
+Facial hair is also key in this case, adding some much-needed bulk to a narrow chin and jawline, says Robinson.
+“As with the diamond face shape, a beard helps a heart shape gain fullness in the lower, narrower half of the head.”

 Due to its narrow forehead and wide jawline, a triangular face requires the opposite treatment of a heart shape.

-“A style with volume is king with this one,” says Jamie Stevens.
-“Longer, nose length haircuts with fuller sides add depth.”
+“A style with volume is king with this one,” says Stevens.
+“Opt for longer, nose-length haircuts with fuller sides, which work to add depth.”